aranvhout/OMSS_generator/omss_documentation.md

 In this case, the `Line` element remains unchanged in the alternatives.
-This is because all variation within the matrix comes from the `SHAPE` and `COLOR` attributes of the `BigShape` element, while all the atributes of the `Line` element is governed by a `CONSTANT` rule.
-Since the line does not contribute to the underlying logic of the puzzle, the program correctly avoids modifying it when generating alternatives.
+This is because all variation within the matrix comes from the `SHAPE` and `COLOR` attributes of the `BigShape` element, while all the atributes of the `Line` element are governed by a `CONSTANT` rule.
+Since the line does not contribute much to the underlying logic of the puzzle, the program avoids modifying it when generating alternatives.

 However, if we now remove the `DISTRIBUTE_THREE` rule from the `COLOR` attribute of `BigShape` and instead apply `DISTRIBUTE_THREE` to the